Supertiger576/USB-C-to-3.5mm-adapter/README.md

 # USB-C-to-3.5mm-adapter
 An adapter using a DAC that translates USB-C audio data to 3.5mm.
 It takes in the digital USB-C sound data, and then uses the PCM2902 DAC to translate it into analog sound data that can be outputted through a 3.5mm headphone jack.
 The PCM2902 DAC is wired following references from it's datasheet.

+I wanted to make this project as it would be useful for being able to listen to music on the go, without having wireless ear buds.

 Made with KiCad

 Schematic: